Aircloak/aircloak/cloak/docs/attacks.md

 ### Different syntax and semantics, but same result

-In Diffix Cedar, an analyst can obtain multiple samples for `<>` text conditions using `substring()`.
+In Diffix Dogwood, an analyst can obtain multiple samples for `<>` text conditions using `substring()`.
 For instance, suppose that a text column contains two values, 'ABCDE' and 'FGHIJ'.
 Each of the following conditions would generate a different seed even though the underlying answers are the same:

 ```
 WHERE substring(col for 1) <> 'A'